-- Establish foreign status, - Establish the entity's Chapter 4 status to the extent required for Chapter 4 purpo- - Claim that such person is the beneficial owner of the income for which the form is being furnished, and - Claim an exemption from withholding under both Chapter 3 and Chapter 4 for such entity or that the entity is a foreign private foundation subject to the 4% tax.
-See section 1443 for the withholding required for a payment made to such an entity.
+- Establish foreign status, - Establish the entity's chapter 4 status to the extent required for chapter 4 purposes, - Claim that such person is the beneficial owner of the income for which the form is being furnished, and - Claim an exemption from withholding under both chapter 3 and chapter 4 for such entity or that the entity is a foreign private foundation subject to the 4% tax.
+See section 1443 of the Internal Revenue Code for the withholding required for a payment made to such an entity.

-If the government or organization named on the form is a partner in a partnership carrying on a trade or business in the United States, the effectively connected income allocable to the partner is subject to withholding under section
+If the government or organization named on the form is a partner in a partnership carrying on a trade or business in the United States, the effectively connected income allocable to the partner is subject to withholding under section 1446 of the Internal Revenue Code.